justinmk/justinmk.github.io/content/post/2025-09-23-neovim-plugin-deps.md

 `vim.deprecate()` is an example of back-pressure.
 It warns about deprecated usages.
 Users can ignore it by defining `vim.deprecate` to be a no-op.

-Likewise, you can warnings from your compiler.
+Likewise, you can ignore warnings from your compiler.
 But do you?
 You can choose not to enable type-checking.
 Yet Python users choose to introduce Mypy into their projects.